Travel

 The agreement doesn’t cover all costs, e.g. certain types of follow-up treatment or travel costs.
 Patient travel and related charges policy

-Guernsey does not currently have a reciprocal health agreement with the UK or Europe, as it is independent of both the NHS and those holding European Health Insurance Cards (EHIC).
+Guernsey does not currently have a reciprocal health agreement with the UK or Europe, as it is independent of both the NHS and those holding UK Global Health Insurance Cards (GHIC).
 Currently, there is no reciprocal health agreement with the UK.
-If you require medical or hospital treatment while you are in the UK (England, Scotland and Wales) and do not have private medical insurance, you will be responsible for paying the full cost for the care you have received from the NHS Trust that has provided this treatment.
+If you require medical or hospital treatment while you are in the UK (England, Scotland and Wales) and do not have private medical insurance, you will be responsible for paying the total cost for the care you have received from the NHS Trust that has provided this treatment.

 Locate centres around the world.